jwheatonumich/stinger-stories/_posts/2020-08-23-where-did-the-dinosaurs-go.markdown

 Rex sat at the base of the boat
     Sulking.<!--more-->

-“Sorry
-    But there’s just no room!
+“Sorry, but there’s just no room!
-And after The Incident
-    With the other dinosaurs..."
+And after The Incident with the other dinosaurs..."

 The first drops of rain fell
 Noah retracted the gangway.